jannichorst/ressources/README.md

 ## [Computer Vision Resources](./computer-vision.md)

-Collection of tools, models, and repositories related to computer vision, including annotation tools like CVAT and Label Studio, models like Yolo v8 and CLIP, and resources like the OpenCV Model Zoo.
+Collection of tools, models, and repositories related to computer vision including annotation tools like CVAT and Label Studio, models like Yolo v8 and CLIP, and repositories like OpenCV Model Zoo.

 **Tags:** computer vision, tools, models, annotation, repositories